 A variety of sources and predictions in context

-Regardless of the exact numbers, one thing is clear: there is a LOT that can still be connected and it’s safe to assume we’ll probably reach the lower numbers of connected devices (20-30 billion) by 2020.
+Regardless of the exact numbers, one thing is clear: there is a LOT that can still be connected and it’s safe to assume we’ll probably reach the lower numbers of connected devices (20-30 billion) in 2020.

 The variety of sources and pace at which data about the expected number of connected devices is released is so big that we plan a section with forecasts from several sources, nicely dated, so you can stay up-to-date.

 There are several reasons why these predictions differ so much.
-Among them are certainly various uncertainties and challenges regarding the Internet of Things which are further fuelled by impactful events regarding among others security and privacy.
-And then there is the fact that the Internet of Things obviously also gets hyped by those who have an interest in doing so (such as companies selling IoT solutions).
+Among them are certainly various uncertainties and challenges regarding the Internet of Things which are further fueled by impactful events regarding among others security and privacy.
+And then there is the fact that the Internet of Things obviously also gets hyped by those who have an interest in doing so (such as companies selling Internet of Things solutions).
 This doesn’t mean that the Internet of Things is a hype as such (it has been at the beginning of this Millennium).
-However, the realities, data and even definitions regarding IoT are so vast that all predictions are really merely attempts, often fitting in a hypish perspective.
+However, the realities, data and even definitions regarding Internet of Things are so vast that all predictions are really merely attempts, often fitting in a hypish perspective.

 Impact, data and outcomes before devices

 Moreover, it’s not that much the growth of connected devices which matters but how they are used in the broader context of the Internet of Things whereby the intersection of connected and IP-enabled devices, big data (analytics), people, processes and purposeful projects affect several industries.

 Also the data aspect is critical (again with mind-blowing forecasts) and how all this (big) data is analyzed, leveraged and turned into actions or actionable intelligence that creates enhanced customer experience, increased productivity, better processes, societal improvements, innovative models and all possible other benefits and outcomes.
 The impact of the IoT from a sheer data volume and digital universe perspective is amazing.